 Large UK network

-With over 300 members we can usually provide our services in your area
+With hundreds of members throughout the UK we can usually provide our services in your area

 We are a registered not-for-profit charity so can suggest a level of donation for your exercise.
 Our members are covered by public liability insurance

-Casualties Union is a charity registered in England and Wales (234672), and an independent voluntary organisation.
+Casualties Union is a charity registered in England and Wales, and an independent voluntary organisation.
 We provide acting and reacting casualties and patients for the medical profession, the emergency services, and those who teach first aid, nursing and rescue.

 Our members use makeup and acting skills that have evolved since 1942 to a standard that is accepted and used by the UK’s top training hospitals, industry and emergency services.